 Having scoured the internet, I found only one book that truly hit the brief.
 Pippa & Dronie, shares stories of real-life, inspiring female role models doing amazing things with drones and forging pathways for women in the drone industry.
-The book is freely available on all online book stores, but if you purchased the book directly from the website, you also automatically receive five free supporting teacher activities (Australian Curriculum Linked).
+The book is available on all online book stores, but if you purchased the book directly from the website, you also automatically receive five free supporting teacher activities (Australian Curriculum Linked).
+On the website you will also find free teaching resources such as character poster packs and Dronie coding game printables for unplugged STEM activities.
 There is also an option to purchase a Big Book, Dronie plushie and Image mat.
 But it didn’t stop there, you can also download DRONIE, the Block Coding Game which supports the book.
-It is freely available on Apple and Google play, and designed to engage students in an immersive learning experience.
+It is available for free on Apple and Google play, and designed to engage students in an immersive learning experience.

 I found other children’s books about drones, other than the Drone Girl Series, these books tended to focus on drone safety, which, don’t get me wrong, is super important, but not as aspirational as Pippa & Dronie or The Drone Girl Series in my opinion.